 Creamy and delicious, this frosting is perfect with these Elvis cupcakes.

 It is so easy to make because the volumes of the ingredients are easy.
 Half a packet (or one stick) of butter, a (small) jar of smooth peanut butter and a standard 250g box of icing sugar.
 Add one very heaped teaspoon of double cream (I used Schmand in this case because that is what I had on hand) and a bit of vanilla and salt to taste.
 This makes enough for 18 cupcakes.

 I love the wonderful creaminess of this frosting and the fact that it is not cloyingly sweet.

-Perhaps the highlight of this cupcake – and what makes them Elvis cupcakes – is the dark chocolate-dipped bacon.
+This is perhaps the highlight of this cupcake – and what makes them Elvis cupcakes.
+Yes, it’s the dark chocolate-dipped bacon.
 Think salty-sweet and delicious, like anything with a salted caramel flavour.

 I used bacon rounds because I can get them and I like the look.
 Normal bacon slices will work too.
 Just make sure that they are not too long.
 I am not sure how well vegan bacon would work.

 You can cook the bacon and melt the chocolate using whichever method you prefer.

 To save time, I generally put the bacon in the oven to cook while I prepare the cupcake batter.
 The timing works well.
 My Dad prefers to cook his bacon rashes in the microwave between slices of paper towel.
 If you don’t try and do too many slices at once (so that they stick together), this method works well, too.